SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Stamina: 16
 Damage: As Basic Attack \+ (Your Control)dX
-Speed: Variable
+Speed: 10
 Special: Control 5

 Tags: Submission

 Effects:
-On use and every 5 IC you maintain this Submission your opponent takes the listed damage (not including speed \* db) and their control is reduced by 2.
-While using this submission your maximum control is increased by 6.
+After applying this submission every consecutive use automatically hits and does not reduce your control.
+Your opponent takes the listed damage (not including speed \* db) and their control is reduced by 1.
+While consecutively using this submission your maximum control is increased by 6.
 Your opponent also loses access to the targeted arm, any object held with it is dropped, and their seal speed reduction is halved.

 ### **Knee Bar**